open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 Olive Helps has Sensors that lets the Loop observe what's taking place in the user's system:

-- {@link BrowserService | Browser Activity}: Know when the user changes URLs and selects text in their browser (plugin must be installed).
 - {@link ClipboardService | Clipboard Contents}: Know when the user's clipboard's contents change.
 - {@link CursorService | Cursor Movement}: Know where the user's cursor is.
 - {@link FileSystemService | File System Changes}: Know when files change.
-- {@link HoverService | Text Hover}: Know what text the user's cursor is hovering over.
 - {@link KeyboardService | Keyboard Entry}: Know what keystrokes the user is typing.
 - {@link ProcessService | Process Changes}: Know what processes are active, starting, or stopping.
+- {@link NetworkService | Network}: Make HTTP requests.
+- {@link UIService | Olive Helps Search}: Know when users are searching with the Olive Helps Global Search or Searchbar.

+The following Sensors are under development and are not yet available:

+- {@link BrowserService | Browser Activity}: Know when the user changes URLs and selects text in their browser (plugin must be installed).
 - {@link WindowService | Windows}: Know what windows are open, which one is active, and when they change.
+- {@link HoverService | Text Hover}: Know what text the user's cursor is hovering over.

 Sensors are directly accessible from the {@link HostServices} object provided to your Loop when it starts.